Leon Goretzka

-Leon Christoph Goretzka (born 6 February 1995) is a German professional footballer who plays as a midfielder for club Bayern Munich and the Germany national team.
+Leon Christoph Goretzka (/de/; born 6 February 1995) is a German professional footballer who plays as a midfielder for club Aston Villa and the Germany national team.

-Starting off his career with VfL Bochum in 2012, he went on play more than 100 Bundesliga games for Schalke 04 before signing with Bayern Munich in 2018.
-A full international since 2014, he has won more than 50 caps for the Germany national team and represented his country at the 2017 FIFA Confederations Cup, the 2018 FIFA World Cup, and UEFA Euro 2020.
-He was also a part of the Germany Olympic team that finished second at the 2016 Summer Olympics.
+Starting off his career with VfL Bochum in 2012, Goretzka went on play more than 100 Bundesliga games for Schalke 04 before signing with Bayern Munich in 2018.
+A full international since 2014, he has won more than 70 caps for the Germany national team, and represented his country at the FIFA World Cup in 2018, 2022 and 2026, and the UEFA European Championship in 2020.
+He was also a part of the Germany side that won the 2017 FIFA Confederations Cup, and the Germany Olympic team who earned silver medals at the 2016 Summer Olympics.

 Club career

 VfL Bochum

 In 1999, Goretzka started his career with Werner SV 06 Bochum.
 He stayed for two years with the WSV before making the move to VfL Bochum in 2001.

 On 30 July 2012, Goretzka was awarded the 2012 under-17 Fritz Walter Medal in gold.
 On 4 August 2012, he made his professional debut for Bochum in the 2.
 Bundesliga against Dynamo Dresden in the rewirpowerSTADION.

 Goretzka had an impressive 2012–13 season at Bochum and was their standout performer as Bochum narrowly avoided relegation from the 2.
 Bundesliga.
 During the season, Goretzka was linked to several big clubs around Europe including Bayern Munich, Manchester United, Arsenal and Real Madrid.
 Matthias Sammer, the then sporting director of Bayern Munich, reportedly met with Goretzka to try to convince him of joining Bayern in the summer of 2013.